jilljenn/slides/ectel2022.md

 So in our case there are two models:

-- Sequence generation (Markov chain, RNN)
+- Sequence generation: Predicting the next action ID (Markov chain, RNN)
-- Response pattern generation (IRT, Bayesian networks)
+- Response pattern generation: Predicting  the outcome given user ID and action ID (IRT, Bayesian networks)

 # Item response theory for response pattern generation